Simple exercises to improve your balance

 How much do I need?

-Balance exercises can be done every day or as many days as you like and as often as you like.
+You can choose how often you do balance exercises.
 If you’re 65 or older, aim for three or more days a week.
 To get started, talk to your doctor.

 - Walk heel to toe for 20 steps.
 Steady yourself with a wall if you need a little extra support.

 - Walk normally in as straight a line as you can.

 - See how long you can stand on one foot.
 Or try holding for 10 seconds on each side.

 Is standing on one foot a little too hard to do?
 Try these moves: